The Lab Ray

 - The 2018 Charity Corner and 2019 Charity Corner "Colour it Wild" perk allowed a pet to be zapped to any colour available at the Lab Ray.

-Some other colours are often considered Lab Ray colours because they cannot be achieved with any item, though they are also available through Fountain Faerie Quests: Alien, Chocolate, Coconut, Custard, Garlic, Jelly, Mallow, and Snot.
+Some other colours are often considered Lab Ray colours because they cannot be achieved with any item, though they are also available through Fountain Faerie Quests: Alien, Chocolate, Clay, Coconut, Custard, Garlic, Jelly, Mallow, and Snot.

 All other special colours that can be achieved with a non-paint brush item can also be achieved through both the Lab Ray and the Rainbow Fountain.
 These include fruit & veggie Chia colours (normally from Magical Chia Pops), Mutant (normally from Transmogrification Potions), and 8-Bit (normally from 8-bit Power-Up Potion).